mailchimp/mc-woocommerce/README.md

 #Configure and Sync#
 **To configure your MailChimp settings for WooCommerce customers and sync them to MailChimp, follow these steps.**

 1) On the **Connect** tab, paste your MailChimp API key into the field, choose whether or not you want to send debugging logs to MailChimp, and click **Save all changes**.
+To learn how to generate a MailChimp API Key, read [About API Keys](http://kb.mailchimp.com/integrations/api-integrations/about-api-keys).

  ![API key] (https://cloud.githubusercontent.com/assets/19805049/18877771/3fca90e8-849c-11e6-9e3a-161a7b3936dd.png)